SapitoSucio/froggo-guides/docs/script_commands.md

    close;
 }

-// loop through both and use 'isloggedin' to count online party members for ( .@i = 0; .@i < $@partymembercount; .@i++ ) if ( isloggedin( $@partymemberaid[.@i], $@partymembercid[.@i] ) )
+// loop through both and use `isloggedin` to count online party members for ( .@i = 0; .@i < $@partymembercount; .@i++ ) if ( isloggedin( $@partymemberaid[.@i], $@partymembercid[.@i] ) )
       .@count_online++;